olatsanusi/olatsanusi-pbl/project1.md

 ![10](https://user-images.githubusercontent.com/81443311/113042985-bf432200-9193-11eb-8ccc-99889b939215.png)

-# STEP 5 - Enable PHP on website
+# STEP 5 - Enabled PHP on website

 -Changed the order in which index.php file is listed with DirectoryIndex directive.
 -Reloaded Apache for the changes to take effect.
 -Created a new PHP script to test that PHP is correctly installed.This was done by:

-1)creating a new file index.php inside the custom root folder.
+creating a new file index.php inside the custom root folder. vim /var/www/projectlamp/index.php

-$ vim /var/www/projectlamp/index.php

-2) Paste command
+Pasted command

-<?php
-phpinfo();

-Refresh the page.
+Refreshed the page.
 New PHP info page is brought up.

 ![11](https://user-images.githubusercontent.com/81443311/113044110-37f6ae00-9195-11eb-8dae-24caf76ccba4.png)